Governing Responsible Business Research Environment

 Second, to act as a springboard for collective efforts to attract major external research grants and PhD stipends.

-Finally, the WCRE aims at developing the competencies of PhD students and young scholars working on relevant topic areas.
+Finally, to develop the competencies of PhD students and young scholars working on relevant topic areas.